PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials_R/Installation_and_use_in_R.md

 t      = HTBoost$HTBpartialplot(data,output,c(1,2))  # partial dependence plots, here for the first two features
 ```

-PROVIDE LINK!!!
-Example and/or tutorial
-See Basic_use.R for an example, and tutorials (LINK!).
-DISTINGUISH TUTORIALS IN R, WHERE NEEDED.
-AND TUTORIALS IN JULIA.

 ## Further notes on using HTBoost in R

 ### To translate the Julia tutorials in R